Today, I’d like to welcome author Sandy Bruney to tell us more about her recent release A Question of Boundaries and her upcoming sequel.

 Have you started your next book yet, and if so, can you tell us a little about it?

-Yes, and it has been accepted by Astraea Press.
+Yes, and it has been accepted.
 In this story, Nathan and Caroline visit the country of Floriana, which unknown to them is on the verge of revolution.
 When Caroline is swept away in a flood and presumed dead, Nathan joins the revolutionaries and fights in the Battle of Jackson Square in New Orleans.
 I guess I should mention Floriana is composed of Florida, Louisiana, and the lower parts of Alabama, Mississippi and Georgia.

 I am now some 30 pages into the next book, which brings back the villain in book number one.